-Firefox is a very stable browser that is compatible with all platforms.
+Firefox is compatible with all platforms.
 Click here for your FREE copy of Firefox as your browser.
-Already using Firefox?
-Select Preferences and then Applications.
-When you see PDF on the left, select Adobe Reader under Action Taken.
+Under menu item Firefox select Preferences and then Applications.
+When you see PDF on the left, select Adobe Reader under Action.

 For iPhones and iPads, download the FREE Adobe Reader app from the App Store.
 When you click to open an Interactive PDF form you will have an option at the top right to open in "iBooks" or in "Adobe Reader".
 Select Adobe Reader.

 |Click on our D/26 anniversary flag to learn about its heraldry or click here for an excellent PPT presentation about District 26's 50-year history prepared by P/D/C Ed Leibfarth.
 It may take a while to download dependent on your connection speed.|